inmanta/inmanta-core/docs/troubleshooting.rst

 Each step of the compile process is shown.
 Click on the chevron, as shown below, for a specific step, to display more information such as the output produced by that step and the return code.
-Verify that the timestamp of the compile report corresponds to the time the compilation was triggered in the dashboard.
+Verify that the timestamp of the compile report corresponds to the time the compilation was triggered in the web-console.
 If no compile report was generated or the compile report doesn't show any errors, check the server logs as well.
 By default the server log is present in
 ``<config.log-dir>/server.log``.